Frequently asked questions about Ethics and Consent

 If a participant does want to withdraw from the Project, Genomics England would find it helpful to know the reason for this.
 These participants may be asked to volunteer to take part in a project looking at the reasons why people withdrew from the Project, but they don’t have to take part in this.

-The NHS has arrangements in place for translation services which may in some cases be for languages that do not have a written form.
+The NHS has arrangements in place for translation or interpreter services.
 This standard NHS service will ensure that information is available in suitable formats for all potential participants.
-For frequently requested languages, Genomics England may commission forward and backward translations, to hold centrally for use by all the Genomic Medicine Centres.

 In nearly all situations, only living patients and their family members will take part in this Project.
 However, there may be specific situations where we would like to include samples and available health information from deceased people who were not participants in the Project before they died.
 This will generally be in situations where the equivalent information is difficult or impossible to obtain from a living person within the anticipated time frame of the Project (to the end of 2017).
 This may include where a deceased person affected by one of the disease groups included in the project has already left biobanked samples or health information as a legacy for use in further medical research.